PelleLille/hsl-docs/functions.rst

 .. function:: unset(x)

-  Unsets the variable or array index of x, it return true if the variable was defined.
+  Unsets the variable or array index of x, it return true if the variable or array index was defined.

 	.. note::